dheero/OBF.github.io/wiki/SVN-Developers.md

 The SVN client protocol makes <b>multiple</b> connections to the svnserver binary.
-Since we only allow access via SSH this means you may be prompted for you developer password <b>several times</b> during any SVN action, including a simple checkout.
-The easiest way to remove the multiple password prompts is to set up your ssh-agent process or make use of SSH keypairs for passwordless access via public key encryption.
+Since we only allow access via SSH this means you may be prompted for you developer password <b>several times</b> during some SVN actions, including `update`, `diff` (over revisions), and `merge`.
+The easiest way to circumvent having to enter your password multiple times is to set up your ssh-agent process or make use of SSH keypairs for passwordless access via public key encryption.
 For assistance in setting this up, email the OBF Helpdesk at <em>support at open-bio.org</em>.

 ### Public SVN Access